 Scholarship selection committees depend heavily on these letters to gain insight into applicants’ personal strengths, weaknesses, and accomplishments.
 This kind of information cannot be readily gleaned from transcripts and test scores, so it is in your best interest to help your recommenders write the most accurate and detailed letters possible.
 Make your choices carefully, gathering strong evaluations from persons who have had an opportunity to observe your academic ability and your personal qualities.
-It is almost always preferable for a professor to write your letter of recommendation.
+For academic references, it is almost always preferable for a professor to write your letter of recommendation.
 Professors who have taught undergraduates for a number of years have a larger context in which to place an applicant, and can offer a perspective that a graduate student cannot.

 Yes, in some cases there are portfolios of previous applications available for prospective applicants to look at.
 The aim is to demystify the application process, not to provide examples for imitation.
-If a portfolio is available, it will be indicated in the List of Fellowships.
-You must make an appointment to view the portfolio; they exist only in hard copies and cannot circulate, and the application materials in them may not be photocopied or digitally reproduced.
+If a portfolio is available, it will be indicated on that fellowship’s page on this site, with information on where to find it.
+Portfolios exist only in hard copies and cannot circulate, and the application materials in them may not be photocopied or digitally reproduced.

-Yes, you can apply through JHU.
+Yes, we welcome you to apply through JHU.
 In many instances, you might be a better applicant for a competitive fellowship after a year’s worth of work experience, or after you’ve had some time away from college to think about what specific degree objective you wish to pursue.
-If you’re interested in national and international fellowships, you have access to the same resources available to current students.
+You have access to the same resources available to current students.

 Are there scholarships here for unpaid internships with corporations, non-governmental organizations, professors, laboratories, or political figures?

 No, not on this list.
-Fellowships and Scholarships are almost always granted so that individuals can pursue scholarship or research of one kind or another.
-If you are looking for funding for an internship, start by looking at the Life Design Lab’s website (formerly Career Center).
+Fellowships and Scholarships are almost always granted so that individuals can pursue scholarship, research, or service of one kind or another.
+If you are looking for funding for an internship, start by exploring the Life Design Lab’s website (formerly the Career Center).